Synthetixio/SIPs/SIPS/sip-ethercollateral-v0.3.md

 There are interest fees associated with opening an ETH backed sUSD loan, an interest rate (APR) calculated per second based on the block timestamp is calculated on the sUSD amount borrowed.
 The interest charged (sUSD) on the loan will be paid to SNX Minters into the fee pool when the loan is repaid.

-sUSD borrowers can loan up to a maximum of 200% of their ETH collateral value, and the ETH collateral backing the sUSD loan will be open for liquidations when the collateral value is 150% or less.
+The ETH collateral backing the sUSD loan will be open for liquidations when the collateral value is 150% or less.
 There will be a liquidation penalty for liquidated loans paid to liquidators.

 Initially there will be a supply cap / ceiling of 10m sUSD that can be issued and can be increased via governance and is based on the sUSD peg being maintained.